HaiziIzzudin/uitm-ufuture-notification/README.md

 # What's this?

-Written in Python and powered by Selenium, Ntfy and TOML, uitm-ufuture-notification is a Python script that accesses your Ufuture and if any notification about online class and discussions present, *ntfy* will push it to your mobile device, granted you install ntfy.sh and configure same server name with your config.
+Written in Python and powered by Selenium, Ntfy, SQLite DB and TOML, uitm-ufuture-notification is a Python script that accesses your Ufuture and if any notification about online class and discussions present, *ntfy* will push it to your mobile device, granted you install Ntfy and configure same server name with your config.

 # Running this script